 Once you’re taken to the next page, you can see the different chart types on the top right corner.

-Choose from the following chart types: bar, stacked bar, tabular, and pie.
+Choose from the following chart types: bar, stacked bar, pie, and heat map.

 Once you click on the chart of your choice, the widget will display the information in that chart type.

 Filtering Data from a Widget

 Similar to reports, you can also filter data within a widget.
 Within a widget, you can filter data using the different parameters.

 You can also generate reports for an asset or a service item along with their respective custom fields.